KeefCheif/MB/README.md

 - Tab Thumbnail Pictures -

   The Tab thumbnails are captured via a screencapture (provided by the WKNavigationDelegate protocol) right before the Tab View List is presented.
 The screencaptures are stored in a dictionary in the WebBrowserState class which is passed as an ovserved object to the TabList View.
 I decided to present the tab thumbnails as pictures/Images rather than actual live websites because rendering multiple live websites in the TabList view prooved to utilize a lot of processing power.
-The structure of my app however would not need very much since the WebBrowserState class is designed such that it could manage multiple active browsers at once.
-This is because each WKWebView in the WebBrowserState class
+The structure of my app could support presenting multiple live WKWebviews since the WebBrowserState class is designed such that it could manage multiple active browsers at once.
+This is because each WKWebView in the WebBrowserState class is stored in an array of value type structs such that each posses the necessary information to accuralty call WKNavigationDelegate methods.

+- UI & Usability -

+  I dedicated a lot of time to improve the usability my mobile browser.
+The most notable usability feature, I think, is the versatility of the search bar.
+The search bar is designed so any .com search is garunteed to have https://www. at the beginning of it, and any search that does not appear to be a valid url is sent as a google search request with the url: https://www.google.com/search?q=%s.
+One shortcoming here is that I did not have the time correct google searches with special characters such as ^ & * $ to name a few.
+Entering any of these characters in the search bar while also not in url form will result in an error page being presented to the user.
+To fix this I would need to read through google's search documentation in order to correclty format searches with special characters.

+  I also took particular care to ensure that value presented to the user in the search bar always reflects the url or search string (%s in the search url) that would take them to the webpage they are currenly one.
+This way reloading and pressing the submit search button essential function the same if the search value is not modified.

+  Notable Bugs & Shortcomings:

+  1)  Searching with special characters results in an error page being presented to the user
+  2)  The app does not reasonably support horizontal mode on mobile devices
+  3)  After selecting a tab from the TabList View the loading icon will persist until a navigating action is made (this might be a bug with WKWebView)